By: Mark Tabata (Evangelist)

 “It is more likely in this context, however, that the term expresses “fullness” in the sense of “that which is full of something.”
 63 Ancient writers frequently used the word in this sense, such as in describing a manned and loaded ship.
 64 Paul’s other uses of this term appear to denote a passive sense—a filled receptacle versus a filling substance or entity.
 This is clear in his statements about (lit.) “the fullness of time” (Gal 4: 4; Eph 1: 10), where a complement interpretation simply would not fit the context.
 More decisive is the OT background of fullness language that Paul appears to be drawing from….Paul has drawn on the manner in which OT writers expressed the divine presence and manifestation of God in the temple.
 65 As such, the term is coextensive with the concept of God’s glory filling the temple, that is, the essence, power, and presence of God.
 Although the precise noun of this context () never appears in the LXX in this sense related to God, the cognate verb ( or ) and adjective () frequently appear with this idea.
 Note the following translated LXX passages: “When Solomon finished praying … the glory of the LORD filled () the temple” (2 Chr 7: 1).
 The prophet Ezekiel exclaims, “Behold, the temple of the LORD is full () of his glory” (Ezek 44: 4).
 “Behold, the temple of the LORD was full () of his glory” (Ezek 43: 5).
 In his vision of the throne, Uzziah relates, “I saw the LORD sitting upon a throne, high and lifted up and the temple was full () of his glory” (Isa 6: 1).
 The language of “filling” and “fullness” is appropriate to the new covenant temple, which is a holy habitation for God and a place he now dwells by his Spirit (see 2: 20—22).
 Paul can then urge the readers of this letter to “be filled () with the Spirit” (5: 18).
 As the place that God now fills with his Holy Spirit, the church can then be viewed as a “filled receptacle,” that is, the “fullness” ().
 This term, then, becomes coextensive with the presence of God and may even be seen as a “striking paraphrase for the Holy Spirit.”
 66 This understanding is consistent with the testimony of the gospels.
 Jesus spoke of his body as the temple of God (John 2: 19), and at his baptism the Spirit came upon him in the form of a dove (Luke 3: 22).
 Jesus told his disciples that the temple of his body would be destroyed, but that he would build another in three days (Mark 14: 58).
 The resurrected Christ, who has incorporated all believers into his body and has indwelled them by His Spirit, now forms the new temple.
 (3) “Totally” or “all things in all places”?
 The interpretation of the phrase ().
 Interpreters who take the participle () as passive are bound to take the final phrase adverbially, “totally” or “completely,” since there would be no grammatical need for a direct object.
 In this case, Jesus is the one who is being filled, not the world or the church.
 If we are correct, however, in interpreting the participle as active and the noun as passive (“ fullness”), the accusative expression “all things” then serves as the direct object of the filling, i.e., Jesus fills all things.
 Based on the use of “all things” () in both clauses of the previous verse (1: 22), the reference is universal in scope, encompassing both heaven and earth.
 The overall sense of the clause is then that the church is filled by Christ and is thus the “fullness” of Christ; as head of Spirit-filled church, Christ is engaging in a mission “to fill all things, things on earth and things in heaven.”
 How the church participates in this is twofold: (1) one of the crucial ways the church fills the earth is through the proclamation of the gospel67 and manifesting the kingdom of God; (2) the church also fills “heaven” (the spiritual realm) through the prophetic message its very existence imparts to the angelic powers (3: 10).
 In essence, by manifesting the power of God in bringing redemption and deliverance to people, the church extends the reign of Christ.
 The news of this effective redemptive mission fills the heavens as both good and evil angels observe the events unfolding on earth.
 This ties in well with the apocalyptic vision of Nebuchadnezzar in the book of Daniel, which has come to partial fulfillment in the Lord Jesus Christ.
 After the rock hewn out of stone strikes the statue representing the empires of the world, the rock itself (representing the kingdom of God) “became a huge mountain and filled the whole earth” ( Theod.
 Dan 2: 35 Th).
 The prophet Habakkuk views the eschatological time of fulfillment as an era in which “the earth will be filled () with the knowledge of the glory of the LORD, as the waters cover the sea” (Hab 2: 14; see also 3: 3).
 Paul’s thoughts are also very much in line with the psalmist who prays, “Praise be to his glorious name forever; may the whole earth be filled with his glory” ( Ps 72: 19 [71: 19 LXX]).
 The present tense of the participle may be progressive, indicating that Christ’s activity in filling the world through the church is a dynamic process that is ongoing.
 This will continue until the final day when God brings “all things” under the headship of Jesus Christ (1: 10).”
 (Clinton E. Arnold, Ephesians: Zondervan Exegetical Commentary On The New Testament, 2835-2882 (Kindle Edition); Grand Rapids, Michigan; Zondervan)

-Therefore, the idea of “filling” throughout the Book of Ephesians seems to deal primarily with the desire of God to be in fullness of relationship with Him.
+Therefore, the idea of “filling” throughout the Book of Ephesians seems to deal primarily with the desire of God for His church to be in fullness of relationship with Him.

 Specifically in the Old Testament, God expressed in these contexts of filling the Temple His desire to dwell with His people: